**2020 Status Update

-When you google the word Spirulina, the Wikipedia page on Spirulina is the first to pop up.
+When you google the word Spirulina, the Wikipedia page is the first result to come up.

-When you read the spirulina Wikipage there are several subtle and not so subtle statements which mislead the readers, intentionally drawing them away from using Spirulina.
+When you read the spirulina Wikipage there are several subtle and not so subtle statements that mislead the readers, intentionally drawing them away from using Spirulina.
 For instance, this sentence is misleading:

 The vitamin B12 controversy

 Then they refer to vitamin B12 content and its controversy, which is again misleading and erroneous.
 The Wikipedia table and paragraph state that there is NO vitamin B12 in spirulina.
 They quote two references which are both old and are not direct research articles.
 More recent data such as this clearly shows that vitamin B12 has been purified, identified and characterized in Spirulina Plantensis [ii].
 This is extremely important for vegetarians as their diet otherwise can be deficient in Vitamin B12.

 Wikipedia’s reference to “Quality-related safety and toxicology” is very misleading and has mis-citations.
 The Wikipedia page refers to contamination with toxic algae ‘Microcystins’, which can occur when Spirulina is harvested from natural water bodies, and that is exactly the reference they cite is microcystin contamination in Upper Klamath Lake (UKL) in southern Oregon.